How to Use Your Health Insurance for Mental Health Care

 Ways to Practice Self-Care at Home

-Taking care of yourself is essential to your mental health and quality of life, and self-care can play a role in supporting your treatment if you’re dealing with mental health issues.
-It’s not a replacement for professional care, but even small acts of self-care incorporated into your daily life can help manage stress, lower your risk of illness and boost your mood.
+Taking care of yourself benefits your mental health and quality of life.
+Self-care supports your treatment if you're dealing with mental health issues.
+It's not a replacement for professional care, but even small acts of self-care incorporated into your daily life help manage stress, lower your risk of illness and boost your mood.

 • Exercise regularly.
-It naturally produces stress-relieving hormones in your body and improves your overall health.
+Physical activity produces stress-relieving hormones and improves your overall health.

 • Eat well.
-Whole grains, vegetables and fresh fruit can help lower your risk for chronic diseases and boost your energy and mood.
+Whole grains, vegetables and fresh fruit lower your risk for chronic diseases and boost your energy and mood.

 • Get enough sleep.
-Experts recommend seven to nine hours of sleep.
-Practice good “sleep hygiene,” like avoiding using computers and digital devices before bed.
+Aim for seven to nine hours nightly.
+Practice good sleep hygiene by avoiding computers and digital devices before bed.

 • Practice deep breathing and meditation.
-This is a quick way to reduce stress and gives you space to seek clarity about conflicts and problems.
-Apps like Simple Habit and Headspace provide easy-to-follow meditations.
+These techniques reduce stress quickly and help you process conflicts and problems.
+Try apps like Simple Habit and Headspace for guided meditations.

 • Set aside time for yourself.
-Just five minutes a day can be a meaningful reminder of who you are and that you matter.
+Even five minutes daily reminds you that you matter.

 Loading...